This section describes the payments under Supplementary Welfare Allowances scheme.

 From 1st October 2011 the Community Welfare Service and the Community Welfare Officers providing it, formally transferred to the Department of Social Protection.
 The service and the staff are now part of the Department of Social Protection.

 If you are having difficulty paying your rent and you are getting a social welfare or Health Service Executive payment, you may qualify for a Rent Supplement.

 View the report entitled " Review of Mortgage Interest Supplement (MIS) Scheme"

 If you are getting a social welfare or Health Service Executive payment, you may qualify for a once off payment to meet an exceptional need.
-There is no automatic entitlement to this payment Each application is determined by the Department of Social Protection's representative (formerly known as the Community Welfare Officer) based on the particular circumstances of the case.
-An exceptional needs payment covers essential, once-off exceptional spending that you could not reasonably be expected to meet out of your weekly income
+There is no automatic entitlement to this payment.
+Each application is determined by the Department of Social Protection's representative (formerly known as the Community Welfare Officer) based on the particular circumstances of the case.
+An exceptional needs payment covers essential, once-off exceptional spending that you could not reasonably be expected to meet out of your weekly income.

 Urgent Needs Payments are normally made to assist with immediate needs such as food and clothing right after a fire or flood.
 Depending on your situation you may have to pay back all or part of what you have been paid, for example if you are working or have settled an insurance claim.